kgogov/sapui5-walkthrough/readme.md

 * Use page objects and `journeys` for structuring OPA tests.
 * As per SAPUI5 convention uncompressed source files end with `*-dbg.js`
 * Define the routing configuration in the descriptor
+* Add a path to go back to the parent page when the history state is unclear.

 ## Framework specifics